Skip to content

 Papers Under Review

-The following are manuscripts currently under review, all of which can be available by request!
+The following are some of my manuscripts that are currently under review, all of which can be available by request!
 Feel free to contact me for discussion as well 🙂

 Defeasible Warrant in Intuitionistic Logic

 • Summary: One of the key projects for logic generally, and intuitionistic logic in particular, is extending our logical systems to incorporate defeasible warrant, which is a vital part of our empirical discourse.
 This project, however, has run into several well-known difficulties.
-In this paper, I develop a new logic, which is a conservative extension of intuitionistic logic, that introduces a relation of epistemic proximity.
+In this paper, I develop a new logic, which is a conservative extension of intuitionistic logic, that introduces a relation of epistemic proximity and moves this project forward.
 I show that the semantics for this logic not only captures defeasibility but is able to model grades or degrees of defeasible warrant.
 The semantics is also accompanied by a proof system, which I prove to be sound and complete.

 Furthering the Wide Objection to New Actualism